 Recently, many mothers I’ve been working with have shared the guilt they carry in the transition to becoming a mother for a second time.
 Guilt can show up in a variety of situations, whether it’s feeling guilty for not being able to spend the same amount of time with your first child after having a second, for feeling more partial towards one child over another, for being a working mom, or just in general, feeling like you’re failing your child, like you ‘should’ be more of this, more of that.

 Parenting is hard, and only made harder by adding guilt to the experience.
-For example, how about the time I forgot to fully buckle one of my kids into the carseat, only to realize it upon arriving home.
+I’ll share a personal example about the time I forgot to fully buckle one of my kids into the carseat, only to realize it upon arriving home.
 Feelings of worry about what could have happened to my child and anxiety about my apparent absentmindedness arose immediately.
-Judging myself for my mistake would lead to guilt, compounding the discomfort I’m already feeling.
-So, how does one manage mom guilt?
+Judging myself for my mistake would lead to guilt, compounding the emotional discomfort I was already experiencing.
+So, how does one manage the thoughts that trigger mom guilt?

 Explore your Expectations.
 Reflect on your expectations of yourself in your current role (i.e. new mother, new mom of two littles).
-Where did they come from?
+Where did your expectations come from?
 Is it possible to adjust your expectations?

 Practice Self-compassion.
 Begin by objectively identifying your emotions in the moment.
 From the car example above, I initially felt surprise, and then worry and anxiety when realizing my child wasn’t fully buckled into the carseat.
 Next, cultivate a sense of common humanity by asking yourself if someone else, who is similar to you and in a similar situation, would feel similarly.
 The answer is nearly always yes.
 Finally, find some kind words to tell yourself.
 For example, “It makes sense that I’m feeling worried.
 I’m not alone in making this mistake and it’s okay that I’m feeling this way.”